-The guide that follows is not another exciting review of the potential of AR navigation, however.
-Instead, we will share with you the real possibilities of this technology as well as implementation challenges and ways to overcome them.
-Please keep in mind that this is not an off-the-shelf solution, but is instead our approach and expertise related to building indoor navigation apps that you can use to create a custom AR navigation system for your business or as the basis for building an AR navigation SDK you can share with your clients.
+The guide is not another exciting review of the potential of AR navigation, however.
+Instead, we will share with you the real possibilities of this technology, implementation challenges, and ways to overcome them.
+Please keep in mind that this is not an off-the-shelf solution, but is instead a guide to our approach and expertise related to building indoor navigation apps that can become the basis for your custom AR navigation system.

 AR Navigation: How It Works